 Here are some ways in which digital ABA platforms can support parent training:

 1. Online training lessons: Digital ABA platforms can offer online training lessons that provide parents with knowledge and skills related to ABA and how that relates to their activities as parents.
-When these lessons are delivered in relatively short step-by-step modules with embedded practice opportunities and “homework”, more structure can be afforded to parent training sessions with a provider.
+When these lessons are delivered in relatively short step-by-step modules with embedded practice opportunities and “homework,” more structure can be afforded to parent training sessions with a provider.
 Further, data can be collected by the provider to supplement reporting requirements.

-Enhanced Parent Training with CR Care Coordinator
+Improve Parent Training Outcomes with CR CareCompanion

-CR Care Coordinator offers ABA providers a digital platform to enhance their caregiver training service offerings.
-Accelerate learner progress and support the whole family with on-the-go, self-paced training individualized to each family’s needs.
+CR CareCompanion unlocks the full potential of clinician-led, parent-reinforced care.
+Engage caregivers, accelerate learner progress, and support the whole family with on-the-go, self-paced training individualized to each family’s needs.

 TCF-Headshot-1